jackguycustomproducts/CoasterPanel/README.md

 The lighting states are as follows:
   Dispatch Light(s)
-    Blinking: when not e-stopped, key on, and all function buttons/switches are in their default/off states
+    Blinking: when not e-stopped, key on, and all function buttons/switches are in their default/off states,
-    Off: when e-stopped, any function operator is turned on, or when the key switch is locked
+    Off: when e-stopped, any function operator is turned on, or when the key switch is locked,
     Timed-Off: after dispatch is activated

   A,B,C Lights
-    Blinking: when the function is in its off state
-    On Solid: when the function is in its on state
+    Blinking: when the function is in its off state, On Solid: when the function is in its on state,
-    Off: when e-stopped or the key switch is locked
+    Off: when e-stopped or the key switch is locked,
-    Timed-Off: after dispatch is pressed
+    Timed-Off: after dispatch is pressed,

   E-Stop Light
-    On Sold: when e-stop is off
+    On Sold: when e-stop is off,
     Blinking: when e-stop is on

   Power Light
-    On: when key switch is unlocked
+    On: when key switch is unlocked,
     Off: when key switch is locked

   Reset Light
-    On: when e-stopped and the estop button is in the default position
+    On: when e-stopped and the estop button is in the default position,
     Off: when key switch is locked

 Inputs and Outputs